 - It feels so great, one enjoy working with it

 Things I don’t like about this model

 - If you are interfacing it with your PC then you may have a little hard time.
 Who cares for this feature when you have a built-in display within it

 - Has got some useful trial features.
 The bad thing is, the trial time starts when you first turn it on whether you use them or not.
 It sucks.

 In summary, the Rigol DS1054Z Digital Oscilloscope is the second choice in selecting the best oscilloscope for beginners.
 You can use it as a student and can analysis your projects with it.

 3. Beginner Oscilloscope from Hantek (DSO5202P)

-In summary, Hantek DSO5202P (Amazon link) is almost the same features as that of Rigol model, except it has low memory depth.
+In summary, the Hantek DSO5202P is almost the same features as that of the above models, except it has low memory depth.

 There Are Other Great Options Available

 Obviously, there are many models you can check online.
 You will see some USB scopes too, just do not go for them.
 They are not really good until you buy the high-quality one.